Non-trivial Solutions of $Aa^p+Bb^p=Cc^3$ over Number Fields: Effective Results: Proof of Theorem

 where $\frakp$ is a prime ideal of $\mathbb{Q}_\frakf$ lying above $p$ and $\mathbb{Q}_\frakf$ is the number field generated by the eigenvalues.
 Let us denote this relation by $\overline{\rho}_{E,p}\sim \overline{\rho}_{\frakf,\frakp}$.

-Recall that the prime ideal $\lambda$ of $K$ lying above $3$ divides $b$.
-Note that in this case the associated Frey curve is semistable by Lemma \ref{semist}.
-By Proposition \ref{irrCase2} $\overline{\rho}_{E,p}$ is irreducible when $p>20$.
-By Corollary \ref{absirr} Part (1), $\overline{\rho}_{E,p}$ is absolutely irreducible if it is irreducible.
-Therefore Conjecture ~\ref{conj1} is appliciable to $\overline{\rho}_{E,p}$.
-When we apply Conjecture~\ref{conj1} and the lifting argument above, we see that the corresponding Bianchi modular form $\frakf$ is of level $ \frakD $ or $\lambda \frakD$.
+By Conjecture~\ref{conj1} and the lifting argument above, we see that $\overline{\rho}_{E,p}\sim \overline{\rho}_{\frakf,\frakp}$ and the corresponding Bianchi modular form $\frakf$ is of level $ \frakD $ or $\lambda \frakD$.
 The final step of the proof is eliminating such forms and getting a contradiction that none of these forms can be associated to a putative solution of the equation.
 To achieve this we need the following lemma:

 \begin{lemma} Let us fix a prime ideal $\mathfrak{q} \nmid \lambda \frakD$ of $K$, and let $\frakf$ be a newform of level dividing $\lambda \frakD$.
 Define the following set

 If $\overline{\rho}_{E,p}\sim \overline{\rho}_{\frakf,\frakp}$, where $\frakp$ is the prime ideal of $\mathbb{Q}_{\frakf}$ lying above $p$, then $\frakp$ divides